Emon134409/Server/README.md

 ------
 * It's light and fast.
 * Easy to learn and use.
-* Send data as Integer, Float, Double, String, JSONArray and JSONObject.
+* Send data as Boolean, Integer, Float, Double, String, JSONArray and JSONObject.
 * Receive data as String, JSONArray or JSONObject.
 * Awesome methods and 100% controls.
 * Very friendly with PHP.